medcomdk/dk-medcom-ekg/input/pagecontent/StructureDefinition-medcom-ekg-recording-observation-intro.md

 This profile specifies how the Observation represents the PDF/A-encoded EKG recording using a dedicated extension.
 It also specifies how the related attachment metadata, acquisition note, and timing information must be captured, and how the required LOINC coding and references to the patient and performing organization must be applied.

 ## Use of the valueAttachment Extension
 This Observation contains a FHIR extension designed to hold an EKG recording as a PDF/A file encoded in Base64.
-The `valueAttachment` element is implemented as an extension because the base `value[x]` element does not support the `Attachment` type.The extension also captures essential metadata for the attachment - the MIME type and the title.
+The `valueAttachment` element is implemented as an extension because the base `value[x]` element does not support the `Attachment` type.
+The extension also captures essential metadata for the attachment - the MIME type and the title.

 ## EKG Recording note
 This Observation includes a free-text note related to the EKG acquisition, intended for documenting brief, measurement-related remarks.
 To ensure consistency and concise usage, the note is limited to a maximum length of 50 characters.